A rich and creamy Butternut Squash Bisque equipped with a little kick of spice thanks to dried chili peppers, topped off with savory poached shrimp.

 To prepare the butternut squash, cut off the ends and stand up on it’s bottom side.
 Carefully, cut down the center of the squash using a large chefs knife.
 If you are struggling to cut into the squash, using a wooden spoon and holding the knife firmly atop where the cut is to take place, begin tapping the spoon along the knife until the cut has been made.
 Continue to do so until you are able to cut through the squash without the assistance of the spoon.

-Add the shrimp shells to a Dutch oven or large pot and refrigerate the shrimp until ready to use.
-Also to the pot add carrots, celery, onion, chiles, cilantro, garlic, bay leaf, peppercorns, salt and water.
 Place over medium-high heat and bring to a boil.
 Reduce the heat to medium-low and allow to simmer for 30 minutes, stirring occasionally.
-Have ready a fine mesh sieve or a strainer firmly situated over a large, heatproof bowl.
-Pour the stock over the strainer and discard of its contents, saving the only the strained liquid in the bowl.
+Have ready a fine-mesh sieve or a strainer firmly situated over a large, heatproof bowl.
+Pour the stock over the strainer and discard of its contents, saving only the strained liquid in the bowl.

 Scoop out the flesh of the squash and place directly into the Dutch oven, a spoonful at a time.
 Pour the strained broth over the squash and return to the stovetop over medium-high heat.
 Allow to come to a simmer and reduce heat to medium-low.
 Cover and simmer for 10 minutes.
 Remove the lid and using an immersion blender, puree the soup until velvety smooth.

-Alternatively, ladle the soup into a food processor or blender, a couple cupsat a time, and pulse.
-Take care not to let steam build up in either machine.
-This can be accomplished by removing the tube feed from either device and covering instead with a dish towel while pulsing.
+Alternatively, ladle the soup into a food processor or blender, a couple of cups at a time, and pulse.
+Take care not to let the steam build up in either machine.
+This can be accomplished by removing the tube feed from either device and covering instead with a dishtowel while pulsing.
 Place the puree into a large mixing bowl until all of the soup has been processed.

 *Do not reheat this soup in the microwave, as it will overcook the shrimp.
 If you would like to reheat it, simply add the desired amount to a saucepan and heat over medium-low heat until warmed through to your liking.